What is the Environmental Act?

 These updates reflect the changing priorities and technologies of the modern world and continue to emphasize the importance of environmental protection and sustainability.

-One of the most significant updates to the Environment Act was the 1990 Clean Air Act Amendments.
+One of the most significant updates to the Environmental Act was the 1990 Clean Air Act Amendments.
 These amendments established a cap and trade system for sulfur dioxide emissions, which significantly reduced acid rain.
 The cap and trade system has since been used as a model for other environmental regulations around the world.

 International Influence and Adoption

-The Environment Act has had a significant influence on environmental legislation worldwide.
+The Environmental Act has had a significant influence on environmental legislation worldwide.
 Many countries have adopted similar frameworks, such as the European Union’s Environmental Liability Directive, which seeks to ensure that businesses are held accountable for the damage they cause to the environment.

 The United Nations Framework Convention on Climate Change (UNFCCC) in 1992 was a major milestone in global environmental cooperation.
 It aimed to create a global response to climate change and has been ratified by nearly every country in the world.
-The Environment Act played a key role in inspiring the UNFCCC and continues to serve as a valuable template for environmental legislation in other countries.
+The Environmental Act played a key role in inspiring the UNFCCC and continues to serve as a valuable template for environmental legislation in other countries.

-Purpose and Goals of the Environment Act
+Purpose and Goals of the Environmental Act

 Protecting Natural Resources